José María Arizmendiarrieta: Historical

 On the other hand, in the 20th century the first consumer cooperative, promoted by the nationalist union ELA/STV, was created in Bilbao in 1919, followed by others in Vizcaya.
 These cooperatives were also open to non-members.
-And they operated according to the cooperative principles of the Rochdale Society of Equitable Pioneers, founded in 1844 in England, and currently maintained by the ICA - International Co-operative Alliance.
+And they operated according to the cooperative principles of the Rochdale Society of Equitable Pioneers, founded in 1844 in England, and currently maintained by the ICA – International Cooperative Alliance.
 In the Vitoria Congress in 1933, the union agreed to strengthen the cooperative movement, and the first production and credit cooperatives were also created.

 Also, in 1920 the socialist union UGT helped several affiliates, workers of companies in crisis, to achieve self-employment by creating the ALFA cooperative in Eibar.
 It began manufacturing weapons, and from 1925 also sewing machines.
-It was the largest industrial cooperative of the time, being its managing director Toribio Echevarria, admired and loved by Arizmendiarrieta for his professionalism and integrity.
+It was the largest industrial cooperative of the time and its managing director, Toribio Echevarria, was admired and loved by Arizmendiarrieta for his professionalism and integrity.